January 01, 2019

 No more “I want to build a static site generator so I’ll learn Erlang to do it” bullshit in 2019.

-Written by John Omar who lives in Los Angeles building useful things on the internet.
+John Omar builds useful things on the internet from Brooklyn, NY.
 You can contact him on Twitter